DataDog/documentation/content/en/infrastructure/livecontainers.md

 * `kube_deployment`
 * `kube_cluster`

-If you have configuration for [Unified Service Tagging][9] in place, `env`, `service`, and `version` will also be picked up automatically.
+If you have a configuration for [Unified Service Tagging][9] in place, `env`, `service`, and `version` is picked up automatically.
-Having these tags available will let you tie together APM, logs, metrics, and live container data.
+Having these tags available lets you tie together APM, logs, metrics, and live container data.

 ## Views